 MHS, Johns Hopkins Bloomberg School of Public Health, 2006

-MBBS, Peking University Health Science Center, 2001
+MB, Peking University Health Science Center, 2001

 Dr. Liu is a population health researcher dedicated to study and address the leading causes of child mortality.
 She has multidisciplinary background in medicine, maternal and child health, epidemiology, biostatistics, and demography.
 Her research focuses on applying interdisciplinary quantitative strategies to measure and estimate all-cause and cause-specific child mortality, to strengthen civil registration and vital statistics (CRVS) systems to improve child mortality estimation, and to investigate biosocial etiologies of leading causes of child mortality and morbidity.
 Dr. Liu practices to disseminate evidence on reducing child mortality due to leading causes and advocate to improving child survival.
 She also teaches introductory and advanced quantitative population health and demographic methods.